 Instructions are available on the Interlibrary Loan webpage.
 You will need to create your own account to use the service.

-Books and microfilm are sent through the mail or by courier.
+Books and microfilm are sent through the mail.
 Remember to allow time for this.

 DELCAT Discovery searches the UD Library collection and collections of libraries around the world.